All Episodes

 It's time to get even with them.

-And uh if she really thinks that she can score more political points on a tax increase on that few people, a tax increase which is not going to improve anybody else's standard of living.
+And if she really thinks that she can score more political points on a tax increase on that few people, a tax increase which is not going to improve anybody else's standard of living, just wait, folks.

-By the way, by calling out Pelosi, uh Wrangle uh has emerged as the first old school committee baron with the political juice to spar with her.
+By the way, by calling out Pelosi, Wrangell has emerged as the first old school committee baron with the political juice to spar with her.

 And what else happened?

-The uh the Senate, big legislation less yesterday, the Dingy Harry lost nine Democrats on a on a on a piece of ethics legislation about earmarks.
+The Senate, big legislation yesterday, the Dingy Harry lost nine Democrats on a piece of ethics legislation about earmarks.

-You know, I asked what the real question is the real bet in Washington, how long is it going to be before Pelosi stops talking to Reed?
+You know, I asked, the real question is, the real bet in Washington, how long is it going to be before Pelosi stops talking to Reed?

 Because Reed's not going to be able to advance her agenda.

-Whatever legislation comes out of the House, Reed is gonna need nine votes to get it passed, nine more votes than he's got, and Mitch McConnell, the Republican, can lose eight of the votes he's got, because you need sixty.
+Whatever legislation comes out of the House, Reed is going to need nine votes to get it passed, nine more votes than he's got, and Mitch McConnell, the Republican, can lose eight of the votes he's got because you need 60.

-And so she's gonna sit over there stymied and frustrated, especially as her legislation gets changed, such as the minimum wage, uh, because the Senate's gonna add some tax cuts to it, while Pelosi's wanting tax increases all over the place.
+And so she's going to sit over there stymied and frustrated, especially as her legislation gets changed, such as the minimum wage, because the Senate's going to add some tax cuts to it while Pelosi's wanting tax increases all over the place.

-There's it everybody wants to talk about the civil war in Iraq and uh and all this.
+Everybody wants to talk about the Civil War in Iraq and all this.

 They're just ramming it through there.

-And by the end of the first hundred hours or first six months, whatever it is, the only thing left on the table to argue about is gonna be Iraq.
+And by the end of the first hundred hours or first six months, whatever it is, the only thing left on the table to argue about is going to be Iraq.

-I mean, they're not gonna be arguing about judges, uh, especially in the House.
+I mean, they're going to be arguing about judges, especially in the House.

-So, you know, we're waiting for a um uh Supreme Court uh resignation or something more tragic uh for another nominee there.
+So, you know, we're waiting for a Supreme Court resignation or something more tragic for another nominee there.

-So the only thing left on the table that the that Bush, I mean, I think really is gonna fight for till the end of his presidency is Iraq.
+So the only thing left on the table that Bush, I mean, I think really is going to fight for till the end of his presidency is Iraq.

-And that nothing the Democrats can do about it.
+And there's nothing the Democrats can do about it.

-But is that gonna satisfy the kook fringe that elected these people?
+But is that going to satisfy the kook fringe that elected these people?

 They didn't elect them for investigations and hearings.